 PEMA calls for cross-industry dialogue to optimise global shipping supply chain

-February 21, 2017 – Members of the Port Equipment Manufacturers Association (PEMA) called for cross-industry dialogue to optimise the global shipping supply chain during the Association’s annual general meeting, with issues such as container vessel size, shipping alliances and alternatives to sea shipment topping the agenda.
+February 22, 2017 – Members of the Port Equipment Manufacturers Association (PEMA) called for cross-industry dialogue to optimise maritime logistics chains during the Association’s annual general meeting, with issues such as container vessel size, shipping alliances and alternatives to sea shipment topping the agenda.

-“To function more effectively, port equipment manufacturers, ports and shippers need to establish an open dialogue in which challenges are tackled holistically.
-The industry needs a platform from which it can effect change and PEMA should be that platform,” said PEMA President, Ottonel Popesco.
+“To function more effectively, port equipment manufacturers, ports and shipping stakeholders and cargo interests need to establish an open dialogue in which challenges are tackled holistically.
+The industry needs a platform from which it can effect change and PEMA is glad to be part of an Industry Alliance “I AM Connectivity and Logistics for Growth” launched by FEPORT end of 2016 and involving 22 organizations representing all actors of the maritime logistics” said PEMA President, Ottonel Popesco..

 During the two-day event, held at County Hall in central London, leading figures from the global ports and terminals sector, including representatives of port equipment manufacturers, port authorities, and industry bodies discussed the state of the industry and identified a number of challenges facing it.